Mr. Props Logo

 A professional home-office setup inside a stylish vacation rental shows an STR host checking availability on a unified calend

 • Peak season surges: Summer, holiday weekends, and local events drive simultaneous bookings across multiple platforms.
-Competing reservations arriving within minutes of each other is a real scenario, not a hypothetical.
+A guest booking your property on Vrbo at the same moment another books on Airbnb is a real scenario, not a hypothetical.

-• Last-minute windows: When your calendar shows availability within 48 hours, platforms aggressively surface your listing across channels.
-Sync frequency becomes critical.
+• Last-minute windows: When your calendar shows availability within 48 hours, multiple platforms aggressively surface your listing.
+Sync frequency becomes critical here.

 • Rate adjustment periods: When you manually block dates to update pricing or prep for a long-term stay, that block needs to push to every connected channel immediately.